 Our camp sessions take place at Earthsong, 100 gorgeous wild acres full of different environments and habitats just 20 minutes from downtown Athens

-It seems we have a pretty biased view of what “wild” means.
+These days it seems we have a pretty biased view of what “wild” means.
 What image comes to mind when you think of a “wild animal”?
 Is it insane, unpredictable, scary?
 How about when you think of specific wild animals – deer, possum, squirrel, cardinal, coyote, bear, mouse.
 Have you ever observed these animals?
 If so, would you describe them as frantic and crazy?
 How about wasteful?
-Let’s not even get started on the part about the “wild tribes” mentioned in this definition.

 We are taking back the meaning of wildness to reflect the true qualities of wild creatures: observant, resourceful, hardy, independent, felicitous.
 Now that’s what our Wild Play summer camps are all about!